 I’m Mariana, and I’ve spent months traveling through Italy, hiking in the Dolomites, visiting the sites, and drinking Aperol on as many Italian beaches as possible.

-- 3 Days in Rome – Vatican, Colosseum, Trevi Fountain, Roman History
+- 3 Days in Rome – Vatican, Colosseum, Trevi Fountain, Roman history

-- 2 Days in Venice – Gondola Ride, Basilica and Palazzo, Glass Blowing
+- 2 Days in Venice – Gondola ride, Basilica and Palazzo, Glass-blowing

-Highly-rated accommodation in Venice: Venice Suite Dorsoduro or Palazzetto Barnaba.
+Highly-rated accommodation in Venice: Ca’ Riza.

-My favorite time to visit Italy is in the spring and autumn when the vineyards are showing off.
+Ideal season: My favorite time to visit Italy is in the spring and autumn when the vineyards are showing off.

 A 7-Day Rome-Florence-Venice Itinerary